-Masters Leadership Program (MLP) candidates are proven leaders in their fields with a strong track record of accomplishment.
-They are driven by a desire to serve the community.
+The Masters Leadership Program (MLP) seeks candidates who are proven leaders in their fields with a strong track record of accomplishment.
+They are driven by a desire to serve their community.
 MLP seeks students who represent and/or appreciate people of diverse backgrounds and experiences.
-MLP candidates look for an opportunity to enhance the lives of others through nonprofit board and civic commission service.
+We seek candidates looking for the opportunity to enhance the lives of others through nonprofit board and civic commission service.

 Eligibility Criteria